 Under policy 2, there is no fiscal policy response and the government simply rolls over debt.
 Compared to policy 1, policy 2 implies that the real debt value stays at lower levels for a longer time.
 The reason is that the government cuts taxes when the real debt value falls below its steady state level under policy 1 and thus it must issue relatively more debt than under policy 2.
 Because public debt provides liquidity services and crowds in investment, we find that policy 1 dominates policy 2 in terms of welfare by computing household life-time utility, though the dynamic responses of aggregate quantities under policies 1 and 2 are quite similar as shown in Figure 9.
-Under our calibration with small financial frictions, the deviation from Ricardian equivalence is small in regime M and thus the real variables remain similar for different specifications of the fiscal rule, even with $\phi_d < 0$ .

 We now consider policies 3 and 4 under regime F. For both policies, there is deflation on impact, but inflation gradually rises above the target level before it returns to that level.
 Because the government actually cuts taxes when debt rises, it must rely on inflation to decrease the real value of public debt such that the government budget constraints can be satisfied.
-Because of the weak responses of the nominal interest rate ( $\phi{\pi} = 0.8$ ), the ZLB binds for 1 and 2 periods under policies 3 and 4, respectively, less frequently than under policies 3 and 4.
+Because of the weak responses of the nominal interest rate ( $\phi{\pi} = 0.8$ ), the ZLB binds for 1 and 2 periods under policies 3 and 4, respectively, less frequently than under polices 3 and 4.
 The real value of public debt stays above its steady-state level before it returns to that level.